COVID-19 Vaccine Myths, Facts, and FAQs

 Yes.
 Please continue to follow current public health measures to prevent the spread of COVID-19.

-Individuals who have been vaccinated will receive receipt of vaccination and if they consent to receive information electronically, they can receive a digital receipt via email.
+Individuals who have been vaccinated will receive a paper receipt of vaccination and if they consent to receive information electronically, they can receive a digital receipt via email.

 Yes.
-If you have already had COVID-19, have fully recovered from it, and are eligible to receive the vaccine under Ontario’s phased distribution plan, there are no limitations on receiving COVID-19 vaccine when it becomes available.
+If you have already had COVID-19, have fully recovered from it, and are eligible to receive the vaccine under Ontario’s phased distribution plan, there are no limitations on receiving a COVID-19 vaccine.

 It is very important that those who have tested positive for COVID-19 not leave isolation to try to obtain a vaccine.
 Individuals must complete their isolation period, be symptom free, and meet current eligibility criteria before getting a COVID-19 vaccine.